LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Other Languages

 This wikipedia article shows some static code analyzers available [Wikipedia list of static code analysis](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis)
-It is not an extensive list of all that is available, but as long as a language is not dead it probably has a static analyzer.
+It is not an extensive list of all that is available, but most languages have some form of static analysis.
 Even more obscure languages like R have an option to use, and apparently there is a talk about static code analysis for APL.
 Why anyone would use these languages in a serious context who knows, but this is just to show a point that there are options.